 Overview of North Carolina Taxes

 North Carolina has a flat income tax rate of 5.25%, meaning all taxpayers pay this rate regardless of their taxable income or filing status.
-This can make filing state taxes in the Tar Heel State simple, as even if your salary changes, you'll be paying the same rate.
-No cities in North Carolina have local income taxes, though.
+This can make filing state taxes in the state relatively simple, as even if your salary changes, you'll be paying the same rate.
+No cities in North Carolina have local income taxes.